Getting started

 - [Windows](https://docs.docker.com/desktop/install/windows-install/)

-- Minimal supported version of legacy docker-compose utility as separate package is `1.29.0`.
-It includes in base APT repository as `docker-compose` package only on Ubuntu 22.04
+- The minimal supported version of the legacy docker-compose utility (as a separate package) is `1.29.0`.
+It is included in the base APT repository as the `docker-compose` package only on Ubuntu 22.04.

 ### Running containers